Currently viewing: Directors' report

 An analysis of the shareholdings of the Company appears here.

-At the annual general meeting of shareholders held on Friday, 25 November 2016, three special resolutions were approved by the requisite majority of votes, namely: authorising the Company to repurchase its own shares; authorising the Company to provide financial assistance to related and inter-related entities and approving the Company’s non-executive directors’ fees.
+At the AGM of shareholders held on Friday, 17 November 2017, three special resolutions were approved by the requisite majority of votes, namely: authorising the Company to repurchase its own shares; authorising the Company to provide financial assistance to related and inter-related entities and approving the Company's non-executive directors' fees.

 Full details of the special resolutions passed will be made available to shareholders on request.